 Learn more about professional credentialing pathways with this degree.

-Your advisor will work with you prior to enrollment to prepare your academic plan for this program including your eligible transfer of credit and opportunities to challenge courses by exam.
+Your advisor will work with you before enrollment to prepare your academic plan for this program including your eligible transfer of credit and opportunities to challenge courses by exam.
 Our guided pathways are developed by ACHS faculty, subject matter experts, and your advisor and are designed with your success in mind!
 Chat with an advisor today and learn more!

 Approved by the National Association of Nutrition Professionals (NANP) – http://www.nanp.org